IntelliTect-Samples/-EWU-CSCD379-2022-Spring/Assignment1.md

 - Come up with up to three unique ideas for stories we could implement as part of our project.
 Post these in your readme.md. ❌✅
 - One point per idea up to three points

+- Ben Burbank (partner with Hewr Tarkhany) ideas:
+- 1) When the user first "logs in," the wordle app will begin "solving itself" to show the user how to play.
+- 2) When the user enters a possible answer, there is an audio/visual feedback element, where worse or better sounds play (e.g., trumpets or buzzers) with a red-tinted screen if all letters are wrong and confetti drop if the word is guessed correctly.
+- 3) buttons at the top of the app allow the user to select an alternate language.